rarimo/issuer-node-legacy/README.md

 #   docker rm issuer-initializer-1;

 # Expected Output:
-#   COMPOSE_DOCKER_CLI_BUILD=1 DOCKER_FILE="Dockerfile-arm" docker compose -p issuer -f /Users/username/path/to/sh-id-platform/infrastructure/local/docker-compose.yml up -d initializer
+#   COMPOSE_DOCKER_CLI_BUILD=1 DOCKER_FILE="Dockerfile" docker compose -p issuer -f /Users/username/path/to/sh-id-platform/infrastructure/local/docker-compose.yml up -d initializer
 #   WARN[0000] Found orphan containers ([issuer-vault-1 issuer-postgres-1 issuer-redis-1]) for this project.
 If you removed or renamed this service in your compose file, you can run this command with the --remove-orphans flag to clean it up.
 #   [+] Running 1/1
 #   ⠿ Container issuer-initializer-1  Started                                                                                0.2s